 The Picture House had the very first Wurlitzer cinema organ to be installed in the United Kingdom.
-The 2Manual/6Ranks instrument was opened on 26th January 1925 by organist Jack Courtnay.
+The 2Manual/6Ranks instrument was shipped over onboard the Cunard Line ‘Mauretania’ and opened on 26th January 1925 by organist Jack Courtnay.
 The exterior of the building was faced in white tiles manufactured by the Hathern Station Brick & Terra Cotta Company.
-The foyer was decorated in a Tudor style, with a real coal burning fireplace.
+The foyer was decorated in a Tudor style, with a carved timber real coal burning fireplace.
 Inside the auditorium there were slips on each side of the balcony, leading to exits.
-The cinema had a very popular cafe/restaurant, which remained open thoughout its life.
+The cinema had a very popular café/restaurant, which remained open throughout its life.

-Later it became part of the Rank Organisation and was re-named Odeon from 22nd October 1965.
-The auditorium and foyers were ‘modernised’ in 1967, destroying the charming ambience of the cinema.
-On 2nd March 1971, it was again destroyed by fire in an arson attack.
+Gaumont British Theatres became part of the Rank Organisation and the Gaumont was re-named Odeon from 22nd October 1965.
+The auditorium and foyers were ‘modernised’ in 1967, destroying the charming ambience of the cinema and it re-opened 26th June 1967.
+On 2nd March 1971, it was again destroyed by fire, this time in an arson attack.
 The remains of the frontage was boarded up, which was how it remained for several years before being sold and re-developed.

 A Tesco Metro supermarket was built on the site.
 This had closed by February 2013.
 In 2016 it was a Co-Op Supermarket.